Orkin: Controversies

-Orkin has been the subject of many lawsuits around the country over recent years for alleged faulty service and slipshod practices.
-Notably, Orkin was investigated in Florida for racketeering in 2004 for its termite contracting practices, with one source citing over 15,000 consumer complaints in the state in a four-year period.
-This investigation comes on top of multiple lawsuits around that state alleging fraud and poor performance, and similarly around the nation.
+Orkin has been the target of various lawsuits across the country for alleged poor service and sloppy methods.
+Notably, Orkin was investigated for racketeering in Florida for its termite contracting tactics in 2004, with one source reporting over 15,000 consumer complaints in the state over a four-year period.
+This inquiry comes on top of multiple complaints filed throughout the state alleging fraud and poor performance, as well as similar claims filed across the country.

-Recent revelations by a former high-level Orkin risk manager may serve to bolster those claims levelled against the company.
 In 2001, NY Attorney General Spitzer instituted measures to reform Orkin advertising and arbitration for its termite services.